 The charging time tells you how long it takes for the battery to fully charge.
 The operation time is how long the fan will operate on a fully charge battery.

 Usually, rechargeable fans offer multiple speed.
 The operation time will depend at the speed you operate the fan.
 The slower the speed the longer the operation time.

-For example, at full speed may offer 2 to 4 hours and at the slowest speed, you may get up to 9 hours.
+For example, at full speed a rechargeable fan may offer 2 to 4 hours and at the slowest speed, you may get up to 9 hours.

 2. What is the Battery Recharge Cycle